oisdk/site/posts/2019-11-02-how-to-binary-random-access-list.markdown

   <a id="15848" href="#15848" class="Function">Fenwick</a> <a id="15856" class="Symbol">:</a> <a id="15858" href="#6377" class="Function">𝔹</a> <a id="15860" class="Symbol">→</a>  <a id="15863" class="PrimitiveType">Set</a> <a id="15867" href="#15468" class="Bound">ℓ</a>
   <a id="15871" href="#15848" class="Function">Fenwick</a> <a id="15879" class="Symbol">=</a> <a id="15881" href="#7823" class="Datatype">Array</a> <a id="15887" href="#15699" class="Function">Summary</a>
 </pre>
-So it's an aray of perfect trees, with each branch in the tree containing a summary of its children.
+So it's an array of perfect trees, with each branch in the tree containing a summary of its children.
 Constructing a tree is straightforward: